 There are three adhesion mechanisms to maintain the structural integrity of tissues: cell-cell adhesion, cell-extracellular matrix adhesion, and linkages between molecules of the extracellular matrix.
 The extracellular matrix is a cohesive network of molecules linked to each other.
 Glycoproteins greatly contribute to make the extracellular matrix a cohesive network of molecules.
 They are intermediaries that link structural molecules between each other, and also link structural molecules and cells.
 In each glycoprotein molecule, there are several domains binding different molecules that altogether forms cross-linked molecular networks.
 Although cohesion is a main function, glycoproteins perform many other functions.

 Fibronectins are glycoproteins consisting of two polypeptides joined by disulfide bridges (Figure 1).
 They are major players in making the extracellular matrix cohesive.
-Fibronectins have several molecular domains that recognize and bind to glycosaminoglycans, proteoglycans, fibrin, heparin and some transmembrane proteins such as integrins.
+Fibronectins have several molecular domains that recognize and bind glycosaminoglycans, proteoglycans, fibrin, heparin and some transmembrane proteins such as integrins.
 Therefore, fibronectins are intermediaries that make connections between different extracellular matrix molecules, but also between extracellular matrix and cells.
-They are one of the most important molecules responsible for extracellular matrix consistence.
 Fibronectins are found in almost every tissue.
-They can be found as insoluble fibers in connective tissues, or soluble molecules in body fluids such as blood.
+They can be found as insoluble fibers in connective tissues, and soluble molecules in body fluids such as blood.
 Besides maintaining extracellular matrix cohesion, fibronectins have many other functions.
 For example, during embryonic development, cells move from one side to another through adhesion paths made of fibronectin.
 They are also important during tissue remodeling.